cmayron/Legal-Calculus/README.md

 The Six Calculi

-LCES is organized around six interlocking calculi because legal outcomes are not driven by one force alone.
+LCES Legal Calculus Educational System is organized around six interlocking calculi because legal outcomes are not driven by one force alone.

 Legal Calculus (LC)